Survivor Series (1995): Aftermath

 Several departures took place after Survivor Series.
-Bam Bam Bigelow left WWF after losing to Goldust at Survivor Series and joined ECW in 1995.
+Bam Bam Bigelow left WWF after losing to Goldust at Survivor Series and joined ECW later in 1995.
 The WWF Women's Champion Alundra Blayze was booked for a rivalry against Aja Kong.
 On the November 27 edition of Raw, Kong and Tomoko Watanabe defeated Blayze and Kyoko Inoue in a tag team match.
 It would turn out to be Blayze's last appearance in WWF as she made a shocking appearance on the December 18 edition of WCW Monday Nitro and dropped the Women's Championship into a trashcan.

-On the November 6 edition of Raw, it had been announced by Camp Cornette's (kayfabe) lawyer Clarence Mason that the winner of the WWF World Heavyweight Championship match between Diesel and Bret Hart at Survivor Series would defend the title against British Bulldog.
+On the November 6 edition of Raw, it had been announced by Camp Cornette's (kayfabe) lawyer Clarence Mason that the winner of the WWF Championship match between Diesel and Bret Hart at Survivor Series would defend the title against British Bulldog.
 Since Hart won the title at Survivor Series, a title match was set up between Hart and Bulldog at In Your House 5.
-At In Your House 5, Hart defeated Bulldog to retain the WWF World Heavyweight title.
+At In Your House 5, Hart defeated Bulldog to retain the WWF Championship.

 Following the Survivor Series matchup, Diesel became a "tweener" saying that he would accept the support of fans who liked him, but didn't care about the fans that didn't.
 This attitude remained until shortly before In Your House 6 when Diesel lost a steel cage match against Bret Hart due to interference by The Undertaker.
 Not long after, Diesel broke ties with Shawn Michaels and remained a "heel" for the remainder of his WWF run.

 Since 1-2-3 Kid had turned on Razor Ramon during his match against Sycho Sid by helping Sid win the match and join Million Dollar Corporation on the November 13 edition of Raw, Ramon and Kid began a rivalry.
 Marty Jannetty also got involved in the rivalry as he was screwed out of the victory against 1-2-3 Kid at Survivor Series during Underdogs versus BodyDonnas match.
 On the November 20 edition of Raw, Jannetty tried to attack Kid and his manager Ted DiBiase but received a Powerbomb by Sid.
 On the November 27 edition of Raw, it was announced that Ramon and Jannetty would compete against Kid and Sid in a tag team match at In Your House 5.
 At In Your House 5, Ramon and Jannetty defeated Kid and Sid when Ramon pinned Sid.